rohit3nov/LB/README.md

-# setup
+# Installation

 Go to root of the cloned repo and do below steps:

-    - Rename .env.example to .env by running "mv .env.example .env"
+    - Rename "env.example" to ".env" by running "mv .env.example .env".
-    - Run "composer install" to install dependencies
+    - Run "composer install" to install dependencies.
-    - Run <b>"sh setup.sh"</b> to start containers.
+    - Run "sh setup.sh" to start containers.
-    - Run <b>"docker ps"</b> to check if all the containers are running.
+    - Run "docker ps" to check if all the containers are running.

 # Parse CSV

-- Run <b>"docker exec -t php-fpm php src/parseCsv.php"</b> to parse worldcities.csv and update cities.csv with updates of asean cities
+- Run <b>docker exec -t php-fpm php src/parseCsv.php</b> to parse worldcities.csv and update cities.csv with updates of asean cities.

 # API